ZmeiGorynych/mcp-proxy-server/README.md

+# Enhancements in this fork:
+ * Support filtering of tools by name
+ * Support Claude-style mcp server json config format
+ * Added linting configs

 # MCP Proxy Server

 An MCP proxy server that aggregates and serves multiple MCP resource servers through a single interface.
 This server acts as a central hub that can: